-Our classrooms are created with clear sightlines and visibility in mind.
+Our infant classrooms were created with clear sightlines and visibility in mind.
 Our infant program from 6 weeks to 12 months has its own en-suite with a refrigerator, sanitization dishwasher, built-in changing tables, sanitization guidelines, a personal place to put their belongings, as well as age-appropriate toys and interactive materials.

 Our philosophy of Whole Child Curriculum creates a warm and compassionate environment that enables each and every infant and teacher to create a warm and everlasting bond.
 The infant teachers are creating a firm foundation for all children to succeed in the next steps of their life.
 They are there for them when they are learning how to sit up and walk and will be there to cheer them on when they learn to read their first book.

 Our infant classroom ranges from the ages of 6 weeks to 12 months.
 It’s during this time that we see some really exciting growth and development.
 The very beginnings of intentional communication, cause-effect relationships, joint attention, and object permanence begin here.

 This is such an exciting development time for infants.
 They are learning who they are, who their family members are, and how everyone responds socially to events going on around them.
 They show preference to their main caretaker and start showing fear of strangers.
 They will also imitate other children and mimic simple actions.

 Children will also display affection in hugs, kisses, pats, and smiles and seek comfort when they are upset.
 It is important that all caregivers in the child’s life show that they will respond quickly to signals for help/attention to build trust.
 Cuddles and eye contact are a great way to create strong bonds.
 Talking through emotions as they arise and working through distressing moments together will form a firm foundation for children to explore their emotional and social growth.

 Fine and Gross Motor Skills